Flo-abrmt/New-Project-example-Shop/README.md

 This will have no eyecandy and stuff like that Im just trying to make it all work and looks can be changed afterwards.

 This is also my first time using a database and working with one.
-I'll use mongodb atlas for this in combination with the lib mongoose and the framework node.js.
+I'll use mongodb atlas for this in combination with the lib mongoose and node.js.

 For the Frontend HTML, CSS and Javascript.
 For Backend Javascript again.